The Exploits of Moominpappa: Plot

 Hodgkins and Moominpappa meet the Joxter (Snufkin's father) and the Muddler (Sniff's father).
 Together they build a boat, in which to live.
 They fool the enormous Edward the Booble into helping to set the ship off.
-After realising their trickery he becomes very angry, but they sail away.
-They rescue a Hemulen from being eaten by the Groke, however the Hemulen is very bossy, and soon they abandon her with the Niblings.
-One young Nibling stows aboard their ship, and travels with them.
+After realising their trickery he becomes angry, but they sail away.
+They rescue a Hemulen from being eaten by The Groke, but the Hemulen is very bossy, and soon they abandon her with the Niblings.
+One young Nibling stows aboard their boat, and travels with them.

-They eventually reach a far away land, where they meet the Mymble family.
+They eventually reach a faraway land, where they meet the Mymble family.
 The Mymble's daughter befriends them and together they go to Daddy Jones (the King's) 100th birthday party where they all win prizes.
-They then set up new homes on an island, however are spooked by the island ghost.
-They manage to make a deal with the ghost, and they befriend him.
+They then set up new homes on an island, but are spooked by the island ghost.
+They manage to make a deal with the ghost, and befriend him.
 Meanwhile, Hodgkins has designed the Amphibian – a sort of land/sea ship for Daddy Jones.
 On its maiden voyage, it is attacked by a giant fish, but they are saved when Edward the Booble steps on the fish.

 The Muddler then marries the Fuzzy, and Moominpappa rescues another Moomin and her handbag from the sea.
 She turns out to be Moominmamma.
 The story ends, and links chronologically with The Moomins and the Great Flood.

-In the epilogue that follows the story, there's a knock at the door and the Moomin family is surprised to see Hodgkins, the Joxter, the Mymble and her children, the Muddler, and the Fuzzy.
-After a joyous reunion on their verandah, Hodgkins announces he has brought the Amphibian with them and proposes that all of them go on another adventure in it.
+In the epilogue, there is a knock at the door.
+When they answer the door, the family is surprised to see Hodgkins, the Joxter, the Mymble and her children, the Muddler, and the Fuzzy.
+After a joyous reunion on their verandah, Hodgkins announces he has brought the Amphibian with them, and proposes that all of them go on another adventure in it.

 Revised version

-Similarly to Comet in Moominland, Jansson made changes to the manuscript after its publication.
+As with Comet in Moominland, Jansson made changes to the manuscript after its publication.
 The first version of The Exploits of Moominpappa was published in Swedish in 1950, and became the basis for some translations, including the first English translation.
 The final revised version was published in 1968, under a new title, Moominpappa's Memoirs (which was Jansson's preferred title for the original manuscript).
 The revised version and its new title became the basis for many subsequent translations.
 Moominpappa's Memoirs contains numerous edits and revisions, which include: